-She meows happily when I try to make it clear to her that I'm busy, nevertheless she gets a treat and cuddles with her for a while before climbing back into the window frame and going outside again.
+She meows happily when I try to make it clear to her that I'm busy, nevertheless she gets a treat and I cuddles with her for a while before she climbs back into the window frame to going outside again.
 We can continue with the blog...

 Okay, back to the subject, here's the tape with Top Country Hits.
 It opens with the same artist from the previous cassette, Dolly Parton, she ends up appearing three times on this compilation album.
 It is striking how many songs on this 'Country' cassette are about love, either positive or negative.

-This brings us to the last two tapes in this row, they are also the last two IMD releases that I haven't watched yet.
+This brings us to the last two tapes in this row, they are also the last two IMD releases for this blog.

 Cliff Richard and the Shadows - Thank You Very Much